 Love the Forest is based on the working model “Young people speculate” where elementary school students meet the “Love the Forest” partners.
 During these meetings the students can express their visions and ideas about the Swedish Forests and showcase how they see forest resource use in the future.
 This way they have the opportunity to influence their surrounding environment and its future.

 This innovation is a form of a communication and education project bringing together different Swedish forest stakeholders (forest industry, researchers, civil society and policy-makers) with one of the most important groups of society, namely schoolchildren.
 During the “Love the Forest” project, schoolchildren learn more about the present and future importance of forest ecosystems and the role of forests in society.

 Where is the case study innovation located?

-The project “Love the Forest” started in 2016 as a joint initiative of the Universeum Science Centre and a number of Swedish forest enterprises and forest associations.
+The project “Love the Forest” started in 2016 as a joint initiative of the Universeum Science Centre in Gothenburg and a number of Swedish forest enterprises and forest associations.
 The competition is held in Gothenburg, with participating schools from a number of different districts.
-In 2018 we are working with 19 schools and have 475 schoolchildren The competition’s partners have offices throughout Sweden.
+In 2018 we are working with 19 schools and have 475 schoolchildren.
+The competition’s partners have offices throughout Sweden.

 Why was the innovation established?

 The Swedish forest has played a key role in Sweden’s economy for centuries.
 The forest is our greatest natural resource and Sweden’s land area is for 70 percent covered by forests.
 It is essential for the Swedish economy that the forestry sector continues to drive the economy forward.